Voljega/tech-interview/level3/README.md

 - a percentage discount, e.g. get 20% off your 5€ creme fraiche and only pay 4€

 Write code that generates `output.json` from `data.json`

+# Solution

+Java project using maven

+`data.json` is embedded in `./src/main/resources`

+DataStore class has a main method wich generate `output.json` at the root of the project